 Besides our club racing, we have two interports (invitational matches with other clubs).
-The Asia Pacific interport is with the Royal Sydney Yacht Squadron, Royal Vancouver Yacht Club and Kansai Yacht Club and the European interport is with Royal Yacht Squadron, Royal Danish Yacht club and Arcachon Yacht Club.
-The latter interport was started by Prince Henrik of Denmark and Lowell Chang of Hong Kong.
+The Asia Pacific Interport is with the Royal Sydney Yacht Squadron, Royal Vancouver Yacht Club and Kansai Yacht Club and the European Interport is with Royal Yacht Squadron, Royal Danish Yacht Club and Cercle de la Voile d’Arcachon.
+The latter Interport was started by Prince Henrik of Denmark and Lowell Chang of Hong Kong.

-A 29-foot, three-person, fixed-keel, classically-designed sloop, the Dragon is made of wood or glass fibre and can be bought from around HK$5,000 upwards.
+The Dragon is a One-Design, 29-foot, three-person, fixed-keel, classic-designed sloop and is made of wood or glass fibre.
 A suit of sails consists of a main, a genoa and a spinnaker.

-If you are interested in learning more about the Dragon or even sailing one to improve your skills, give us a call any time.
-Phyllis Chang 2868 0789, Simon Chan 2635 5378.
+If you are interested in learning more about the Dragon or sailing with our Hong Kong Dragon Class to learn and to improve your skills, contact us any time.